AkshitOstwal/CodeForVision/README.md

 object can sustain much longer also the most optimum orientation and design of the product which can minimize the area of packing.
 In this whole process the cost optimization is the prime objective.
 #### Stage 1:
-1. Make front end of website.
+- [x] 1.
+Make front end of website.
-2. Implementation of backend frameworks.
+- [x] 2.
+Implementation of backend frameworks.
-3. Either get data set from ITC or create a demo data set.
+- [x] 3.
+Either get data set from ITC or create a demo data set.
-4. Prepared 'codebase.py' file.
-In this file there is the demo dataset of some materials which are commonly used for packaging.
+- [x] 4.
+Prepare 'codebase.py' file.
+In this file there should be the demo dataset of some materials which are commonly used for packaging.

 #### Stage 2:
-A website that will take the inputs of the certain properties of the object from the user, store it in database and compare with the package material which is best suitable for that object.
+- [x] A website that will take the inputs of the certain properties of the object from the user, store it in database and compare with the package material which is best suitable for that object.
 This comparison is done between the data which is pre-loaded in file 'codebase.py' and the user inputs.
 After a careful analysis of the properties of packing material which suits the object, a list is generated of suitable materials.
 Getting the data from the firebase using 'pyrebase'.
 <strong>Properties which are taken as an input from the users are: </strong>